surfer190/fixes/README.md

 # Fixes

-Summaries, Fixes, Solutions and Notes
+Mostly Technology related summaries, fixes, solutions and notes

 [fixes.co.za](http://fixes.co.za)

 [![Build Status](http://37.139.28.74:8080/buildStatus/icon?job=fixes+mkdocs)](http://37.139.28.74:8080/job/fixes%20mkdocs/)

-Common problems and solutions, fixes and tips that I have gathered while trying to solve problems.
+* These are common problems and solutions, fixes and tips that I have gathered while trying to solve problems
+* The _fixes_ are displayed as technical documentation using [mkdocs](https://www.mkdocs.org/) and [mkdocs-material](https://squidfunk.github.io/mkdocs-material/)

-Keeping a reference of common development problems and solutions I have come across to help others to be more efficient in problem solving.
+* It is mainly a reference of common development problems and solutions I have come across to help others to fix similar problems.
+* There are also some interpretations and summaries of tech related documentation and books

 ### Where to view Fixes

 The whole collection of fixes can be viewed with your web browser at:
 [http://fixes.co.za](http://fixes.co.za)

-The site is built with [mkdocs](https://www.mkdocs.org/) and is updated on a post-receive hook to this repo

 ## Getting Started

+    python3 -m venv env
     source env/bin/activate
     mkdocs serve

 ### Create / Update the index page

-    source env/bin/activate
+When making an update make sure to run:

-    python update_index.py
+    python3 update_index.py

+This updates the index page.

+### Install a `pre-commit` hook

 Install a `pre-commit` hook: